Last Updated on August 9th, 2019

 Another commonly used form of vitamin B is B12.
 Even though this vitamin is proven to be useful in treating everything from stress to anemia, it can actually make acne worse.
 According to this study published in Science Translational Medicine, B12 supplements actually increased inflammation in p. acnes cultures (the primary bacteria involved in acne).

-Additionally, if you are using a retinoid treatment, it could be blocking your usual absorption of B vitamins leading to vitamin B deficiency, but you can counteract this by taking a vitamin supplement or consuming more foods rich in vitamin B (see the list further along in this article).
+Additionally, if you are using a retinoid treatment, it could be blocking your usual absorption of B vitamins, leading to vitamin B deficiency3, but you can counteract this by taking a vitamin supplement or consuming more foods rich in vitamin B (see the list further along in this article).

 If you suspect you may have a vitamin B deficiency, look for these symptoms: